An old lead mining town mines tourists instead

 * * *

-In few regions of Illinois is beauty as much an aspect of the local sense of place as in Sinnissippi.
-Locals insist that the northwest corner of the state around Galena does not offer the best scenery of the northern Illinois interior, it offers the only scenery.
-The area is part of 15,000-20,000 square miles of Illinois, Iowa, and Wisconsin that are thought to have been bypassed altogether by successive glaciations.
-No ice means no “drift”—the jumble of boulders, pebbles, clays, and sands scooped up by flowing ice as it spread across the Midwest and left behind as the ice melted.
+In few regions of Illinois is beauty as much an aspect of the local sense of place as in the northwest corner of the state.
+The Galena area does not offer the best scenery of the northern Illinois interior, it offers the only scenery.
+The area is part of 15,000 to 20,000 square miles of Illinois, Iowa, and Wisconsin that are thought to have been bypassed altogether by successive glaciations.
+No ice means no “drift”—the jumble of boulders, pebbles, clays, and sands scooped up by flowing ice as it spread across the Midwest and that was dumped atop the land as the ice melted.
 Thus Jo Daviess and parts of Carroll counties are known to geologists as the Driftless Area.

 The ice that scoured and then buried older landscapes into a numbing flatness in most other places in Illinois here left the bedrock exposed.
 The result is scenery that by the standards of the rest of Illinois can only be described as flagrant.
 The gorge cut by the Apple River through much of Jo Daviess County, for example is the closest thing to canyons in northern Illinois outside Chicago’s Loop.